MARE-Madeira-IT/GeoFrameX-releases/README.md

 1. Choose video file and gps file.
 2. Insert the time difference from the text file to the video.
 (Video time: 16:37:49; GPS file first log: 15:38:04; This means that the time difference is: 15:38:04 - 16:37:49 = - 01:00:15, it took 15 seconds between starting the video and starting to log the gps file, which means that this 15 seconds are disposable.
 Then, the value with insert is - 01:00:00).
 3. Choose the number of seconds between each frame.
 A smaller number means a larger number of pictures and a higher processing time.
 4. Click on ```Generate images``` to start processing.
-When the program finishes processing it should open the output directory with the processed files.
+When the program finishes it should open the output directory with the processed files.

 <!-- ROADMAP -->